-"We have modified \$1.1 billion in private education loans with interest rate reductions or extended repayment since 2009," the company said.
+"We have modified \$1.1 billion in private education loans with interest rate reducsince 2009," the company said.

 Many of the borrowers who complained took out their loans before the economy tanked in 2008, and t hen graduated at a time when jobs have been hard to find, according to the report.
-They said they can't take advantage of lower interest rates or modify their repayment plans when they don't earn enough money to make large monthly payments.
+They said they can't take advantage of lower interest rates or modify their repayment plans when they don't earn enough money to large make monthly payments.